In 1859, a chemist named Robert Augustus Chesebrough, a native of Brooklyn New York, went to Pennsylvania in order to check out an oil well there.

 - It gives you a natural dewy look when you apply it on your eyelashes in the day time instead of mascara.

 - It has been said to make your makeup last longer.
-So if you are applying it before your mascara, it apparently makes it last longer.
+So if you are applying it before your mascara, vaseline to make eyelashes grow long.

 - Some people say that instead of making your mascara last longer, it smudges your mascara and ends up giving you raccoon eyes.

-- The greasy texture and nature of Vaseline may make it difficult for you to remove it.
+- The greasy texture and nature of Vaseline may removing eyelash extensions make

 - Oils around the eye area can cause a problem since this could lead to a build-up.
 It then leads to unsightly puffiness and dark circles under your eyes.
 So remember to rinse the oil out properly come morning.